Category: Her Space

 As captain, you can land the plane even if your wife has pulled the eject button.

-Many guys I’ve coached found after he “landed the plane”, his wife’s parachute dropped her back into his love life.
+Many guys I’ve coached found that after he “landed the plane”, his wife’s parachute dropped her back into his love life.

 “Landing the plane” means no longer: